Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Introduction

 The remainder of the paper is organized as follows.
-In section~\ref{sec:ModSym-ModF}, we briefly review the basic aspects of modular symmetry, we show that the inhomogeneous finite modular group $\Gamma_N$ is isomorphic to the quotient of the homogeneous finite modular group $\Gamma'_N$ over the center $\{I, -I\}$, i.e. $\Gamma_{N}\cong\Gamma'_N/\{I, -I\}$.
+In section~\ref{sec:ModSym-ModF}, we briefly review the basic aspects of modular symmetry, we show that the inhomogeneous finite modular group $\Gamma_N$ is isomorphic to the quotient of the homogeneous finite modular group $\Gamma'_N$ over the center $\{1, R\}$, i.e. $\Gamma_{N}\cong\Gamma'_N/\{1, R\}$, where $R$ is related to $-I\in SL(2, \mathbb{Z})$.
 The integral weight modular forms at level 4 are constructed up to weight 6 in section~\ref{sec:modularform_of_N=4}, and they are arranged into different irreducible representations of $S'_4$.
 The generalized CP symmetry compatible with $S'_4$ modular symmetry is discussed in section~\ref{sec:gCP-S4DC}.
 We find that the generalized CP symmetry requires all the coupling constants real in our working basis.
 In section~\ref{sec:lepton-models}, we perform a systematical classification of $S'_4$ modular models for lepton masses and mixing, where the left-handed leptons are assigned to triplet of $S'_4$ and right-handed charged leptons transform as singlets under $S'_4$, and the neutrino masses are described are described by the Weinberg operator or through the type I seesaw mechanism.
 The $S'_4$ modular symmetry is utilized to address the flavor problem of quark masses hierarchies and CKM mixing matrix, and several models with small number of free parameters are presented in section~\ref{sec:quark-models}.
 We give a quark-lepton unification model in section~\ref{sec:quark-lepton-unification}, which can explain the masses and mixing patterns of quark and lepton for a common value of $\tau$.
 Section~\ref{sec:conclusion} concludes the paper.
 Appendix~\ref{sec:S4DC-app} gives the necessary group theory of $S'_4$ as well as the Clebsch-Gordan (CG) coefficients.
+We present the explicit forms of the modular forms for higher weight in Appendix~\ref{sec:higher weight-app}.
+The models based on another two possible assignments of right-handed charged leptons are discussed in Appendix~\ref{sec:lepton sector-app}.